What do you call an out-of-the-blue text from my brother-in-law featuring a mysterious picture of a banged-up boho cabinet sitting at the curb?

-For my Saltwash layer, I chose a few different shades of beachy blues and greens because I wanted a subtle variation of colors showing through the white top coat.
+I chose a few different shades of beachy blues and greens because I wanted a subtle variation of colors showing through the white top coat.
 I just mixed Saltwash into each color, then applied all of the colors at the same time with the same paintbrush, overlapping in some places to create new colors.

 Once the Saltwash layer is completely dry, paint your top color over everything.
 After you distress the piece, the Saltwash’ed texture and colors show through with an authentic weather-beaten look like your furniture has been happily sitting outside by the seashore for a few summers.

 To finish my cabinet, I removed the door, painted the interior turquoise and added a new top from reclaimed wood to cover up those weird bubbles.

 The piece has such a cool coastal vibe to it now, I decided to use it in my sunroom to store a big stack of colorful beach towels.
 If you are out back swimming in the pool, you can just grab a towel on your way inside.